dqshaikh/listrepository/README.md

     $ npm install npm -g

-## Database

-Upload `git_db.sql` in mysql database:

 ## Configure app

-Open `app.js` then edit it with your settings.
+Open `.env` then edit it with your settings.
 You will need:

-- Open app.js file;
-- on line number 16-19 change the db setting according to your mysql environment;
+- Change the db setting according to your mysql environment;

 ## Install